carina-studio/AppBase/Documentation/index.md

 [![](https://img.shields.io/github/release-date-pre/carina-studio/AppBase)](https://github.com/carina-studio/AppBase/releases)

 # 👋Introduction of AppBase
 **AppBase** is a set of libraries designed for .NET based application.
-Currently there are 3 packages providing the following functions:
+Currently there are 4 packages providing the following functions:

-📦CarinaStudio.AppBase.Core
+📦**CarinaStudio.AppBase.Core**
 - Extensions for ```System.Object``` to make your code more elegant and clear. ([Learn more](articles/object_extensions.md))
 - Extensions for ```System.IDisposable``` to make your code more elegant and clear. ([Learn more](articles/disposable_extensions.md))
 - Extensions for arrays and ```System.Memory<T>``` to get memory address.